Budapest Gambit: Battle for the push c4–c5

 After 10...d6!
 White can try (and has tried) about any move that supports the aforementioned plan.
-In particular, White has to choose if he wants to start active operations on the queenside immediately (e.g. Rc1, Qc3, c5), or if he wants to finish his development first (with Be2 and 0-0).
+In particular, White has to choose if he wants to start active operations on the queenside immediately (e.g. Rc1, Qc3, c5), or if he wants to finish their development first (with Be2 and 0-0).
 The immediate 11.c5!? is a possible pawn sacrifice in order to open some diagonals for the bishops.
 As Lalic points out, "after 11...dxc5 Black's knight on e5 has lost its support and therefore all tactical motifs based on Qd5 and Bb5+ must be carefully checked".
-White gets a powerful attack for his pawn but nothing decisive.
-The same idea can be tried with the preparatory 11.Rc1, and after 11...0-0 12.c5!? dxc5 13.Qd5 Ng6 14.Bg3 White should be reminded that he has not finished his development with 14...Qf6! and a counter-attack on the b2-pawn.
-Playing Black, Svidler chose a different path with 11...b6 but his opponent Lesiège nevertheless sacrificed the pawn with 12.c5! bxc5 13.b4 0-0 14.bxc5 Bb7 15.f3 and Svilder chose to destroy his own pawn structure with 15...dxc5!? to activate his pieces and make use of the d-file.
-The most popular move is 11.Be2, where White delays his queenside play until he has achieved castling.
+White gets a powerful attack for their pawn but nothing decisive.
+The same idea can be tried with the preparatory 11.Rc1, and after 11...0-0 12.c5!? dxc5 13.Qd5 Ng6 14.Bg3 White should be reminded that he has not finished their development with 14...Qf6! and a counter-attack on the b2-pawn.
+Playing Black, Svidler chose a different path with 11...b6 but their opponent Lesiège nevertheless sacrificed the pawn with 12.c5! bxc5 13.b4 0-0 14.bxc5 Bb7 15.f3 and Svilder chose to destroy their own pawn structure with 15...dxc5!? to activate their pieces and make use of the d-file.
+The most popular move is 11.Be2, where White delays their queenside play until he has achieved castling.
 It also gives Black more time to organise a defence on the queenside with b7–b6, either now or after 11...0-0.